 The composition of butter is critical in the manufacturing of ghee.
 Principally this dairy product contains milk fat, moisture, salt, and curd.

-It also contains saturated fats and some amount of lactose, acids, phospholipids, air, microorganisms, enzymes, and vitamins.
+It also contains saturated fats and some amounts of lactose, acids, phospholipids, air, microorganisms, enzymes, and vitamins.
 However, the ratio of the principal elements in butter gets widely controlled by the butter manufacturing method.

-The quality of butter plays a critical role in determining the quality of ghee clarified butter because ghee is cooked by clarifying dairy butter and that is why ghee is known as clarified butter.
+The quality of butter plays a critical role in determining the rate of ghee clarified butter because ghee is cooked by clarifying dairy butter and that is why ghee is known as clarified butter.

 How butter is used for making ghee?